 I’ve bow made a 2nd, slightly different version of this quilt.
 The new version uses 2 strips of fabric in between the white (instead of one).
 The cutting dimensions are slightly different, so if you want to try this new one, be sure to check out the instructions here: (red, white, and blue basket weave quilt.)

-Download the Simple Basket Weave Quilt Pattern / Template
+Where Do I Get the Simple Basket Weave Quilt Pattern / Template?

 Easy Basket Weave Quilt Information: